Prosthetic Sockets Improve Function

 Transfemoral amputee John T., 45, presented with a seven-year-old, outdated prosthetic leg, which no longer fit or functioned properly.

 Like many traumatic amputees, John maintains an active lifestyle and expects a lot from his replacement limb, including comfort, performance and endurance.
 For those expectations, an intimate socket fit is essential.
-John’s prosthetist recommended an all-new limb assembly and components featuring a rigid laminated socket with suction suspension, polycentric knee unit and dynamic response foot.
+John’s prosthetist recommended an all-new limb design and components featuring a rigid laminated socket with suction suspension, polycentric knee unit and dynamic response foot.

-The process began with a CAD scan and digitizing of John’s residual limb contours, from which his prosthetist performed the initial socket assembly and subsequently produced a positive model in the exact shape of John’s remaining limb segment.
+The process began with a CAD scan and digitizing of John’s residual limb contours, from which his prosthetist performed the initial socket design and subsequently produced a positive model in the exact shape of John’s remaining limb segment.
 Next, the mold was selectively modified to build up specific spots subject to focused weight bearing pressure and provide added protection for sensitive areas.

-A check socket to evaluate the efficacy of the assembly and modifications was then created from a sheet of clear thermoplastic heated to 425 degrees F., draped over the mold, allowed to cool under vacuum, and trimmed.
+A check socket to evaluate the efficacy of the design and modifications was then created from a sheet of clear thermoplastic heated to 425 degrees F., draped over the mold, allowed to cool under vacuum, and trimmed.

 This diagnostic form allowed his prosthetist to observe John’s residual limb within the socket environment and evaluate the intimacy of fit.
 After minor resulting adjustments to the mold, the process advanced to fabricating the definitive socket.